garfix/nli-go/doc/syntax.md

 For the semantic language holds:

- * variables start with a capital (Predicate, Entity1)
+ * variables start with a capital, followed by zero or more upper, lower or underscore characters: A, Verb, Entity1, noun_entity
- * atoms (0-arity predicates) are lowercase with underscores (snake-case)
+ * predicates start with a lower case character, followed by zero or more upper, lower or underscore characters
- * predicates are lowercase with underscores (snake-case)
+ * atoms, like predicates
+ * string constants: use single quotes: 'De Nachtwacht'
- * non-predicate atoms and numbers: "De Nachtwacht", 1.5
+ * numbers: 25 1.5

 ## Senses